 “I could take out of my life everything except my experiences at St Andrews and I would still have a rich, full life.”Bobby Jones

-With an 18 month waiting list, those looking to book a golf vacation may want to consider playing on some of Scotland’s other iconic courses, while visiting St Andrews and the Old Course as a non-playing visitor.
+With an 18 month waiting list for reserved tee times at the Old Course, those looking to book a St Andrews golf vacation may want to consider playing on some of Scotland’s other iconic courses, when visiting the famous town.

-Because the Old Course is built on common land with public access, anyone has the opportunity to take a walk on the famous greens without a tee time.
-Why not play other great courses on Scotland’s east coast, but enjoy the atmosphere of the Old Course without teeing off?
+Due to the Old Course being built on common land with public access, anyone has the opportunity to take a walk on the famous greens without a tee time.
+Why not play other great courses on Scotland’s east coast, and still enjoy the atmosphere and history of the Old Course?

-Another one of Scotland’s most important clubs, Kingsbarns Links offers uninterrupted views of the rugged coastline from almost all points of the course.
+Highly regarded in the Scottish golfing community, Kingsbarns Golf Links offers uninterrupted views of the rugged coastline from almost all points of the course.
 Although it is a newer course, what it lacks in history it makes up for in great playing conditions and an impeccable layout.
-It is rated among the top 50 golf courses in the world and has excellent facilities, including a driving range with complimentary balls.
+It is rated among the top 50 golf courses in the world and has excellent facilities.

-This 350 acre links course lies within the huge Balcarres estate and features a series of holes just a short distance from the coast, making for unique and dramatic views as you play.
+This 350 acre links course lies within the huge Balcarres estate and features a series of holes running along the coast, making for unique and dramatic views as you play.
 Dumbarnie boasts a modern design by Clive Clark who incorporated a variety of elevated tee positions into the course.
 Although occasionally overlooked, this course is consistently favored by those who visit.

 Carnoustie is another of Scotland’s golf courses that ranks among the world top 100.
 A huge coastal links course, it is considered the most difficult course in the United Kingdom and among the most formidable in the world.
 Hazards include over 100 bunkers, rough, ditches, and out-of-bounds areas, on top of exposing wind from the North Sea that make it one of the most demanding and exciting courses to play.
 Carnoustie is the perfect place for those looking to test their game with a real challenge.

-With decades of experience planning and organizing golf vacations around the world, Premier Golf can help to plan your luxury golf trip to Scotland.
-We can tailor every element of your trip to your exact taste, and include any courses or hotels you are set on, while also recommending lesser-known gems.
-A St Andrews golf trip is often a once in a lifetime experience, and our representatives will guarantee every element of your trip goes smoothly from arrival to departure.
+With decades of experience planning and organizing golf vacations around the world, Premier Golf can help to plan your luxury Scotland golf vacation.
+We can tailor every element of your trip to your exact needs, and include any courses or hotels to suit your taste, while also recommending lesser-known gems.
+A St Andrews golf trip is often a once-in-a-lifetime experience, and our representatives will guarantee every element of your trip goes smoothly from arrival to departure.